emqx/neuron-docs/en_US/getting-started/quick_start.md

 ### Step 8 Setup data tag details

-After clicking on the `Data tags icon` at the end of a group row,  data tags details setup screen will be shown as below.In the example, we will describe the manual way of adding tags.
+Clicking the `Create icon`,  data tags details setup screen will be shown as below.In the example, we will describe the manual way of adding tags.

 ![tags-add](./assets/tags-add.png)